Sequence entropy tuples and mean sensitive tuples: Preliminaries

-A point $x\in X$ is called a \textit{transitive point} if $\overline{\Orb(x,T)}=X$.
-It is known that a transitive t.d.s. has a dense $G_\delta$ set of transitive points.
-A t.d.s. $(X,T)$ is called \textit{minimal} if all points in $X$ are transitive.
+A t.d.s. $(X,T)$ is called \textit{transitive} if $N(U,V)\neq\emptyset$ for all non-empty open subsets $U,V$ of $X$.
+It is well known that the set of all transitive points in a transitive t.d.s. forms a dense $G_\delta$ subset of $X$ .